-Dr. Mario Eraso is the COOP Coordinator for the School of Computing and Information Sciences.
-He can be reached at firstname.lastname@example.org.
+Trevor Cickovski is the Knight Foundation School of Computing and Information Sciences COOP Coordinator.
+He can be reached at email@example.com.

 To get started with Internships for Credit (COOP), complete the following steps:

-Step 2: Contact Martha Rosa, Assistant Director of Internships, at email@example.com to find out if the company offering your internship is registered with FIU Career Services.
-Her phone number is 305-348-3420.
+Step 2: Contact the FIU Office of Career and Talent Development (firstname.lastname@example.org) to find out if the company offering your internship is registered with Handshake.
+The office phone number is 305-348-2423.

 Step 3: Work with your employer to complete this Learning Goals Agreement (pdf).
 Also, complete this Academic Credit Internship Application.
-Scan both documents into PDF format and email them to Dr. Eraso.
+Scan both documents into PDF format and email them to Trevor Cickovski.

-Step 4: You will receive an email from Dr. Mario Eraso or one of the other SCIS advisors within 7 days, indicating whether your application is approved, which course you can enroll in, and for how many credits.
+Step 4: You will receive an email from Trevor Cickovski indicating whether your application is approved, which course you can enroll in, and for how many credits.
 The number of credits you can take depends on the number of hours you work over a 3-month period: [10 hours/week = 1 credit], [20 hours/week = 2 credits], [25+ hours/week = 3 credits].
 At this point, you can enroll in the approved course (either COP3949 or COP4949).

-Step 5: Two weeks before the end of the semester, email the following three scanned documents as PDF files to Dr. Eraso: Internship Evaluation by Supervisor, Internship Evaluation by Student, and Internship Summary Report (see description below).
-Finally, you will need to click here to complete an online survey for the FIU Career Services office.
+Step 5: Two weeks before the end of the semester, email the following three scanned documents as PDF files to Trevor Cickovski: Internship Evaluation by Supervisor, Internship Evaluation by Student, and Internship Summary Report (see description below).

 You will receive feedback by mail within 5 days indicating whether the documents are acceptable.
 You might be required to revise the report before it is accepted.
 When the report is approved, you will be assigned a Pass/Fail grade.

 You are permitted to complete a maximum of 3 credits of COP 3949 during your undergraduate studies.
 After that, you may complete a maximum of 3 credits of COP 4949.
-If you have additional questions, please email Dr. Eraso.
+If you have additional questions, please email Trevor Cickovski.

 Internship Summary Report